Viewed 14372 times

 • Bread crumbs are mainly used as coating agents for pan fried and deep fried foods.
 Cutlets, veg patties or burger patties are all first coated with a refined flour or corn flour paste and then coated with bread crumbs.
 A coating of bread crumbs actually gives the patty a defined shape and holds it together.
 It avoids breaking of the patty when deep fried.
 Once fried, it gives a crisp texture and golden brown colour.
 Usually dried bread crumbs are used for coating deep fried foods.

-• Fresh bread crumbs are used as stuffing for various meats and poultry based main courses, or even for certain innovative paneersnacks, koftas or finger foods.
+• Fresh bread crumbs are used as stuffing for certain innovative paneer snacks, koftas or finger foods.

 • Bread crumbs can be sprinkled as topping on au gratin recipes before they are baked.